To TDE or not to TDE: The luminous transient ASASSN-18jd with TDE-like and AGN-like qualities: Observations

 \subsection{Optical spectroscopy}

 We obtained multi-epoch optical spectra of ASASSN-18jd spanning 240~d from 2018-05-13 (MJD~58251.4; +34~d) until 2019-06-28 (MJD~58662.4; +445~d) using the Robert Stobie Spectrograph (RSS, \citealt{burgh03,kobulnicky03}) on the South African Large Telescope (SALT, \citealt{buckley06}), the Multi-Object Double Spectrographs (MODS, \citealt{pogge10}) on the dual 8.4-m Large Binocular Telescope (LBT), the Wide Field Reimaging CCD Camera (WFCCD, \citealt{weymann01}) on the 2.5-m du Pont telescope at Las Campanas Observatory, the Kast Double Spectrograph on the 3-m Shane Telescope at Lick Observatory, and the Supernova Integral Field Spectrograph (SNIFS, \citealt{lantz04}) on the University of Hawaii 88-in telescope.
 A synopsis of the spectra is given in Table \ref{tab:opt_spec}.
+The ePESSTO collaboration, using a spectrum taken $\sim$7~d before our first spectrum, classified the event as an AGN \citep{epessto}.

 The majority of these spectra were reduced using standard IRAF/PyRAF procedures, including bias subtracting, flat fielding, wavelength fitting using comparison arc lamps, and flux calibration using spectroscopic standard stars.
 The MODS spectra were reduced using the MODS spectroscopic pipeline\footnote{\url{http://www.astronomy.ohio-state.edu/MODS/Software/modsIDL/}}.
 Flux calibration with SALT is difficult because of the telescope design, which has a moving, field-dependent and under-filled entrance pupil.
 Observations of spectrophotometric flux standards can, at best, only provide relative flux calibration (see, e.g., \citealt{buckley18}), which mostly accounts for the telescope and instrument sensitivity changes as a function of wavelength.